MicrosoftDocs/customer-insights/ci-docs/journeys/faqs-image-smart-recommendation.md

 ---
-title: Responsible AI FAQs for smart image recommendation
+title: Responsible AI FAQs for smart image recommendations
-description: The Responsible AI FAQs discuss smart image recommendation and the key considerations for making use of this technology responsibly. ms.date: 11/06/2023 ms.topic: article
+description: The Responsible AI FAQs discuss smart image recommendations and the key considerations for making use of this technology responsibly. ms.date: 12/22/2023 ms.topic: article
 author: alfergus
 ms.author: alfergus